astronomer/astro-docs/cloud/stable/04_customize-airflow/01_manage-airflow-versions.md

 3     1.10.12

 > 3
- NAME                                   DEPLOYMENT NAME       ASTRO       DEPLOYMENT ID                 AIRFLOW VERSION new-deployment-1-10-10-airflow-k8s     new-velocity-8501     v0.17.0     ckguogf6x0685ewxtebr4v04x     1.10.12
+ NAME                  DEPLOYMENT NAME       ASTRO       DEPLOYMENT ID                 AIRFLOW VERSION Astronomer Stagings   new-velocity-8501     v0.17.0     ckguogf6x0685ewxtebr4v04x     1.10.12

-The upgrade from Airflow 1.10.10 to 1.10.12 has been started.
+The upgrade from Airflow 1.10.5 to 1.10.12 has been started.
 To complete this process, add an Airflow 1.10.12 image to your Dockerfile and deploy to Astronomer.
 ```

 As noted above, this action will NOT interrupt or otherwise impact your Airflow Deployment or trigger a code change - it is simply a signal to our platform that you _intend_ to upgrade such that we can guide your experience through the rest of the process.